dgroomes/macos-playground/README.md

     * DONE (manually) Package the program into `/Applications/` (.plist etc).
 Is there an easy way to do this?
 I'm also interested in just hand writing the config file and moving the executable there by hand too.
     * DONE Write the instructions for packaging into `/Applications/`
-* [ ] Investigate "extended attributes" (xattrs) on macOS.
+* [x] DONE Investigate "extended attributes" (xattrs) on macOS.
 What are they?
 How do I view them?
 Who sets them?
 I only know about xattrs because of the quarantine feature but are there other useful ones?
-    * I implemented it for a file but I want to do it for a directory, recursively on its files.
+    * SKIP I implemented it for a file but I want to do it for a directory, recursively on its files.
 * [x] DONE launchd (basics) Can I do a "hello world" example of launchd?
 I was able to make a Launch Agent that runs a `touch` command on a schedule, but I struggled making any other example.
 I need to figure this out.
     * DONE Let's get a schedule Launch Agent job going.
     * DONE Let's get a non-scheduled Launch Agent.
 Let's `echo hello`.
-* [ ] (ABANDON; I think this was in vain because I misinterpeted launch agents.
+* [ ] ABANDON (I think this was in vain because I misinterpeted launch agents.
 They can't control bundles. 'launchctl setenv' is the ticket.) launchd (advanced).
 I want some familiarity with launchd.
 Can I customize the environment variables for a macOS app via a `.plist` file (which is ultimately read by launchd?)?
     * DONE We're going to co-opt the `PrintPath` program to do more stuff so let's rename it to `PrintEnv` and have it print the PATH and other environment variables.